hbbit-dev/chimeraos-ROG-Ally-tricks/README.md

 Some of the things you find in this guide may be unofficial changes to original software, such as custom kernel upgrades for ChimeraOS and modified versions of steam-patch.
 THESE PROJECTS ARE NOT SUPPORTED BY THE DEVELOPERS OF THOSE ORIGINAL PROJECTS.

 ### Legend
+[Stable]  - This process is commonly used by ROG Ally users and produces the expected result **if you have issues with stable guides, please open an issue request**

-[Stable]  - This process has been repeated numerous times with the same expected result [Dev]     - This process has been tested by a few developers and is stable enough for use, subject to change.
+[Dev]     - This process has been tested by a few developers and is stable enough for testing/use **if you have issues with dev guides, open an issue request with the tag [Dev Report]**

-[Testing] - This process is still undergoing testing
+[Testing] - This process is still undergoing testing, beware these may not work **these guides are either entirely untested or only tested on a select few devices, these guides may contain incomplete information, follow them at your own risk and please do not open issue requests for them**

 ## Guides

 ### [Stable] [Installing ChimeraOS on your ROG Ally](https://chimeraos.org/download/)